 ECHO

-User-center design | Product design | Inclusive design
+User-centred design | Product design | UI design

-Individual Project (4 weeks project)
+Individual Project (4-week course project)

 What’s the Problem?